kenkuts/gigs-cli-app/README.md

 # Gigs

 Welcome to gigs!
-The CLI gem where you can find out if your favorite artist, or any artist, is touring or not
+The CLI gem where you can find out if your favorite artist, or any artist, is touring or not.
-TODO: Delete this and the text above, and describe your gem

 ## Installation